 - How to protect you and your passengers.

 COVID, the nightmare every one of us experienced and still experiencing for more than a year, has changed many things in our lives including taking taxis.
-In the first days of this virus, many people started avoiding public and private transportations from buses to private drivers and then, lockdowns made many people lose their career.
+In the first days of this virus, many people started avoiding public and private transportations from buses to private drivers and then, lockdowns made many people lose their careers.
 Although these days, the returning PCO drivers in the street is sensible, you have to be aware of some protection tips in order to stay safe and prepare a suitable environment for your passengers.

 Generally, if you look at all the businesses, apart from those who provide sanitary supplies, all the trades experienced a fall or even some of them were totally bankrupted.
 PCO drivers and the related jobs were not exceptional!
+So, if you had the same experience, don’t worry at all since it was completely a natural consequence of Covid19 for PCO drivers.

 How COVID affected riders’ and drivers’ behavior?

-- Most of the riders carry sanitary stuff.
+- Most of the riders carry sanitary stuff. (this is a good point)

 - Every passenger wears a face mask and will probably ask you to wear too.
 (Note that if they didn’t wear it, you should ask them to do it to keep you and your vehicle as safe as possible.)

-- Some of the riders avoid using your services if you don’t obey sanitary rules.
+- Some of the riders avoid using your services if you don’t obey sanitary rules. (so, be careful about the rules)

 - Sometimes it takes a cough to lose a passenger!